gregwhitaker/roboto/README.md

             }
         }

-2. Next, use the `@DisallowRobots` annotation to mark methods and controllers that you would like to be excluded from search engine indexing.
+2. Next, use the `@DisallowRobots` annotation to mark methods and/or controllers that you would like to be excluded from search engine indexing.

         @Controller
         @DisallowRobots